Houdini 21.0 Crowd simulations

 2. Set the Clip Names to transition to.
 You can specify multiple clips in each Clip Names parameter.

-3. Set the Weight for the group of clips in Clip Names.
-A higher weight value makes it more likely for those clips to be selected as the next clip.
+3. Set the Weight value for the group of clips.
+A higher value makes it more likely for those clips to be selected as the next clip.

 4. Add clips with different weights by clicking beside Clip Groups.